Living arrangements for children and teenagers after separation or divorce

 Your child might decide that they don’t want to go to their other home or come home to you.
 Try not to take this too personally.
 This feeling might go away once your child gets into the routine.
 For some – especially very young children – separation can be quite difficult.

 If your child wants to stay with you or is asking to come home to you, reassure them and let them know that their time with their other parent is important.
 Tell your child that you’ll still be here when they get back or you’ll pick them up by a certain time.
-Then it’s a good idea to try distracting them with other things.
+You can also let them know you understand that it feels hard and that together you’ll find ways to feel better.

 When your child is settled back with you and feeling calm, gently talk with them about why they were upset.